ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Methodology

-The key to the EEG spatial SR task lies in modeling the spatial dependencies of EEG and capturing the spatial structural information.
-Inspired by the Transformer \cite{vaswaniAttentionAllYou2017} and ViT \cite{dosovitskiyImageWorth16x162020}, the proposed SSA is combined with the Multi-layer Perceptron (MLP) to form the SSAB, as shown in Eq. \eqref{eq:SSAB_SSA} - \eqref{eq:SSAB_MLP}, where $LN$ represents Layer Normalization, denoted as Layer Norm in \textbf{Fig.\ref{fig:ESTformer}}.
+The key to the EEG spatial SR task lies in modelling the spatial dependencies of EEG and capturing spatial structural correlations.
+Inspired by the transformer \cite{vaswaniAttentionAllYou2017} and ViT \cite{dosovitskiyImageWorth16x162020}, the proposed SSA is combined with a multilayer perceptron (MLP) to form the SSAB, as shown in Eq. \eqref{eq:SSAB_SSA} - \eqref{eq:SSAB_MLP}, where $\mathbf{LN}$ represents Layer Normalisation, denoted as Layer Norm in \textbf{Fig.\ref{fig:ESTformer}}.

-The high temporal resolution characteristics of EEG data require models utilizing the temporal dependencies to capture temporal functional variations, improving the performance of EEG SR. Similarly, the TSAB can be formed by combining the MLP with the TSA, as shown in Eq. \eqref{eq:TSAB_TSA} - \eqref{eq:TSAB_MLP}.
+The high temporal resolution characteristics of EEG data require models that utilise temporal dependencies to capture temporal functional variations and improve the EEG SR. performance.
+Similarly, the TSAB can be formed by combining the MLP with the TSA, as shown in Eq. \eqref{eq:TSAB_TSA} - \eqref{eq:TSAB_MLP}.

-Since the MLP is based on linear layers, its parameter size and computational complexity are positively correlated with the feature dimension.
-Specifically, the SSAB regards the time dimension in EEG data as a feature, while the TSAB regards the spatial dimension in EEG data as a feature.
-As a result, for EEG data with low spatial resolution but high temporal resolution, the TSAB owns a smaller parameter size and requires a lower computation cost, compared to the SSAB.
+Because the MLP is based on linear layers, its parameter size and computational complexity are positively correlated with the feature dimensions.
+Specifically, the SSAB regards the time dimension in EEG data as a feature, whereas the TSAB regards the spatial dimension in EEG data as a feature.
+Consequently, for EEG data with low spatial resolution but high temporal resolution, the TSAB owns a smaller parameter size and requires a lower computational cost than SSAB.

 Inspired by CAT \cite{linCATCrossAttention2022}, we leverage the TSAB as an auxiliary module for the SSAB.
-On one hand, we suppose that combining TSAB to explore temporal variation features can strengthen the representation ability of the SSAB to capture better spatial structural correlations.
-Thus, the CAB, composed of the SSAB and the TSAB through residual connections, is proposed to construct the SIM.
-After integrating the temporal dimension features, the spatial dependencies of EEG are modeled to preliminary reconstruct $X_{SR}$, denoted as ${\hat{X}}_{Mask}\in R^{C_{Mask}\times T}$.
-On the other hand, we directly construct the TRM based on the TSAB by connecting $X_{LR}$ and ${\hat{X}}_{Mask}$ according to the electrode channels to obtain $X_{temp}\in R^{C_{SR}\times T}$.
-The temporal dependencies of $X_{temp}$ are modeled to rearrange ${\hat{X}}_{Mask}$ in $X_{temp}$, thereby enhancing the reconstruction effect of EEG spatial SR, and obtaining the final $X_{SR}$.
+On the one hand, we suppose that combining TSAB to explore temporal variations can strengthen the representation ability of the SSAB to capture better spatial structural correlations.
+Thus, the CAB, composed of the SSAB and TSAB through residual connections, is proposed to construct the SIM.
+After integrating the temporal-dimension features, the spatial dependencies of the EEG are modelled to preliminarily reconstruct $X_{\rm{SR}}$, denoted as ${\hat{X}}_{\rm{Mask}}\in \mathbb{R}^{C_{\rm{Mask}}\times T}$.
+On the other hand, we directly constructed the TRM based on the TSAB by connecting $X_{\rm{LR}}$ and ${\hat{X}}_{\rm{Mask}}$ according to the electrode channels to obtain $X_{\rm{temp}}\in \mathbb{R}^{C_{\rm{SR}}\times T}$.
+The temporal dependencies of $X_{\rm{temp}}$ are modelled to rearrange ${\hat{X}}_{\rm{Mask}}$ in $X_{\rm{temp}}$, thereby enhancing the reconstruction effect of the EEG spatial SR and obtaining the final $X_{\rm{SR}}$.